gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 ## 2nd-Order Filters

-A second-order low pass RC filter is the result of chaining two first-order RC filters together in series.
 This chaining is also called _cascading_.
 The benefit of doing this is that a second-order filter has a roll-off of -40dB/decade, twice that of a first-order filter.

 ### Second-Order Low-Pass RC